rubenwardy/minetest_modding_book/_en/basics/getting_started.md

 Minetest will check the locations in the order given above.
 If it encounters a mod with a name the same as one found previously, the later mod will be loaded in place of the earlier mod.
-This means that you can override game mods by placing a mod with the same name in the global mod location.
+This means that you can override Game mods by placing a mod with the same name in the global mod location.

 The actual location of each mod load path depends on what operating system you're